Find stats on top websites

 Decentralized Digital Identity (DID)

-DID empowers individuals with self-sovereign control over their digital identities, potentially reducing the need for centralized identity repositories and enhancing privacy and security for users.
+DID empowers individuals with self-sovereign control over their digital identities, reducing reliance on centralized authorities and potentially enhancing privacy and security.

 Homomorphic Encryption